-These three risk-minimization additions were among 10 rules changes approved by the National Federation of State High School Associations (NFHS) Football Rules Committee at its January 18-20 meeting in Indianapolis.
-All rules changes were subsequently approved by the NFHS Board of Directors.
+The revision to Rule 3-1-4 was the only change recommended by the National Federation of State High School Associations (NFHS) Baseball Rules Committee at its June 2-4 meeting in Indianapolis.
+The change was subsequently approved by the NFHS Board of Directors.

 “The game is in the best shape it has ever been in the history of high school baseball,” said Elliot Hopkins, NFHS director of sports and student services and liaison to the NFHS Baseball Rules Committee.
 “This has allowed coaches to coach, players to play and umpires to umpire.
 This change, which was organic and intuitive, expands the role of the designated hitter and meets the desires of the high school baseball community.”

 There are now two scenarios in which a designated hitter may be used.

 The first scenario is the traditional use where the designated hitter may be a 10th starter who hits for any one of the nine starting defensive players.
 The team begins the game with 10 starters: nine defensive players and nine hitters in the batting order, one of whom is the designated hitter hitting for a defensive player.

 “The traditional designated hitter role remains intact,” Hopkins said.
 “However, the committee felt it was necessary to make an additional option available to coaches that could be strategic but also maximize participation.”

 The change to Rule 3-1-4 now allows the starting designated hitter to also be a starting defensive player.
 Utilizing this option, the player has two positions: defensive player and designated hitter.
 The team would begin the game with nine starters -- nine defensive players -- one of whom also assumes the role of the designated hitter.